 Developing research partnerships

 - Our collaboration with the Fenner School has strengthened research partnerships focused on habitat enhancement strategies.
-These strategies have been integrated into the ENVS2001/6201 Biodiversity Science course for semester two 2024, led by Dr. Ben Scheele and Melinda Walker.
+These strategies were integrated into the ENVS2001/6201 Biodiversity Science course in semester two 2024, led by Dr. Ben Scheele and Melinda Walker.
 This initiative will engage students in biodiversity monitoring, enriching their learning experience while supporting our conservation efforts on campus.

 - Additionally, we are developing a soil health monitoring program with Dr. Craig Strong, aimed at establishing a baseline of soil health and assessing the effectiveness of our landscape and conservation soil improvement strategies.